tkoehlerlg/SwiftUI-AlertKit/README.md

 }
 ```

-### Raisin an Alert has never been easier!
+#### Raising an Alert has never been easier!
-Just set an optional AKAlert to the desired alert and it
+Just set an optional AKAlert to the desired alert and it alerts the user emiditly!
 ```swift
 struct ChildView: View {
     @State var alert: AKAlert?